 6. Wedding venues and other suppliers are very flexible at this time.
 Take advantage of it and prepare for a last-minute wedding.

 After a Corona wave, measures relax and more things are possible.
 Many of the popular days are then still available from many suppliers.

 Check out photo locations that give enough space for 4 people to be there.
-Like in the woods, beach or another beautiful outdoor spot.
-Still looking for an indoor location?
-Contact them and whether it is possible to have a photo shoot there.
+Like in the forest, beach or another beautiful outdoor venue.
+Still looking for an indoor venue?
+Get in touch with them and whether it is possible to arrange a photo shoot keep there.

-8. The group photos can be photoshopped to make it look like everyone is cozy together.
+8. The group photos can be photoshopped to make it look like everyone is standing cosily together.

 By playing with perspective, it can just seem that everyone is standing together.
 But with enough space between each one.
 Or we take separate photos of each couple or family with the same background.
-So that all separate 'group' photos can be photoshopped into one big group photo.
+So that all the separate 'group' photos become one big group photo can be photoshopped.

 9. Let guests pass by via a drive-through.